meamank/cogniTensor/README.md

 - You can check the implementation here: https://codepen.io/meamank/pen/oNNJwWo

 ## 8. Create a section displaying a user profile.
 It should display user info and also allow the user to upload a picture.
-- You can find this solution in this repository under the name " react-user-profile"
+- You can find this solution at https://github.com/meamank/react-user-profile